-Sorting and grading is central to Compac's turnkey packhouse solution and incorporates our industry-leading Spectrim, Inspectra and InVision systems.
-These innovative systems allow packhouses to reduce labor required for sorting, whilst significantly improving the consistency and accuracy of the sorted product.
+Sorting and grading is central to Compac's packhouse solution and incorporates our industry-leading Spectrim, Inspectra and InVision systems.
+These innovative systems allow packhouses to reduce the labor required for sorting, whilst significantly improving the consistency and accuracy of the sorted product.

 Spectrim is about combining the key elements within hardware, software and operational optimization to offer the most advanced sorting platform.
 Spectrim's capabilities are not only powerful, but easy for the operator to understand and use.
 For more information click here.

 Inspectra system is our safe, non-invasive, near-infrared (NIR) technology used for testing the internal properties of your produce For more information click here.

 Compac sorting machines use a unique electronic weighing system that is unsurpassed in its accuracy.
 This precise weighing reduces the amount of produce give away in each pack and means higher crop returns for our customers.
 Our carriers feature four individual weigh points for improved accuracy and are specifically designed for high speed weighing of produce from 25 to 2000 grams.

 Each carrier and load cell runner is measured for over 95% of the weigh cycle, providing maximum opportunity for precision weighing, even at high speeds of 10-15 pieces of produce per second, per lane.